13 players we can’t quite believe were nominated for the Ballon d’Or

 Earning a whopping 0.22% of the vote, Nani was nominated off the back of his best season at Manchester United – and possibly of his career.

-The winger had been named the Players’ Player of the Year at the club, but it took less than two more campaigns for him to begin to fall out of favour at Old Trafford.
+The winger had been named the Players’ Player of the Year at the club, but two campaigns later he began to fall out of favour at Old Trafford.

 It was hard not to love Gyan after the 2010 World Cup, when he made us all quite heartbroken and confirmed the status of Luis Suarez as football’s pantomime villain, but he really should have been disqualified on the grounds that he was a striker who wore the No.3 shirt.

-Adebayor scored 30 goals in all competitions for Arsenal in 2007-08 but has only managed to pass the 15-goal mark twice in the decade since.
+Adebayor scored 30 goals in all competitions for Arsenal in 2007-08 but only managed to pass the 15-goal mark twice since, once in the Premier League and the other time in Turkey.

 “Like Justin Fashanu, Squeeze, John Kerry and tubes of blue Smarties he promised much, was momentarily transcendent, but ultimately declined into familiar mediocrity,” The Guardian noted on Kanoute in 2007.

-It shouldn’t be forgotten that the 2005-06 season saw Lehmann set a Champions League record of 853 minutes without a goal and usurped Oliver Kahn as Germany’s No.1 for the World Cup.
+It shouldn’t be forgotten that the 2005-06 season saw Lehmann set a Champions League record of 853 minutes without a goal and usurp Oliver Kahn as Germany’s No.1 for the World Cup.

-But it will always be remembered as the season which ended with Lehmann getting sent off after only 18 minutes of the Champions League final.
+But it will always be remembered as the season that ended with Lehmann getting sent off after only 18 minutes of the Champions League final.

 A nomination based on his Champions League heroics for Liverpool, in which he scored winning goals against Juventus and Chelsea (sorry, Jose).